-New hidden heart attack culprit identified in womenSeptember 26th, 2011 in Cardiology /
+New hidden heart attack culprit identified in womenSeptember 26, 2011 in Medicine & Health / Cardiology

 Researchers at the Cardiac & Vascular Institute at NYU Langone Medical Center have identified a hidden culprit in the battle against women's heart disease.
 Plaque disruption, a rupture or ulceration of cholesterol plaque in a coronary artery, has been discovered as the mechanism behind myocardial infarction (heart attack) in some women without significant coronary artery disease (CAD) - that is, open rather than closed arteries on an angiogram.
 The study is published in the September 27th issue of the journal Circulation.

 NYU Langone researchers investigated the origin of heart attacks in fifty women with open coronary arteries on angiography, using intravascular ultrasound (IVUS) and cardiac magnetic resonance (CMR) imaging.
 Researchers discovered that 38 percent of heart attacks in women with normal angiograms results originated from plaque disruption that could not be seen on an angiogram.

 "For the first time our research findings show that disrupted plaque is the culprit behind heart attacks in many women who appear on an angiogram to have minimal or no coronary artery disease," said lead author Harmony Reynolds, MD, associate director of the Cardiovascular Clinical Research Center and assistant professor of Medicine in the Leon H. Charney Division of Cardiology at NYU Langone.
 "The findings show these women can essentially have a heart attack that is just like a heart attack in typical male and female patients whose coronary arteries do show blockage on an angiogram."